- Canada is the world's second largest producer of uranium, with 13% of global production in 2018.

 The Canadian uranium industry is composed of firms that mine and mill raw uranium ore, refine and convert it into uranium dioxide and uranium hexafluoride, and produce fuel bundles for CANDU nuclear reactors.

-The key producers in Canada are Cameco Corporation and AREVA Resources Canada Inc., which rank among the world’s leading uranium suppliers.
-A number of joint venture partners work with Cameco and AREVA in their mining and milling operations.
+The key producers in Canada are Cameco Corporation and Orano Canada Inc., which rank among the world’s leading uranium suppliers.
+A number of joint venture partners work with Cameco and Orano in their mining and milling operations.
 In addition, hundreds of companies in Canada fill specific niches in the uranium industry, such as uranium exploration and engineering services.
 Canadian uranium is used to meet the nuclear-fuel requirements of electric utilities in Canada and around the world.

-Most of Canada’s reserves are located in the Athabasca Basin of northern Saskatchewan, which hosts the world’s largest high-grade deposits.
-For example, at the McArthur River mine, the deposits average 18 per cent uranium content, making it the highest grade uranium mine in the world.
-The deposits mined in Canada have grades that are 10 to 100 times greater than the average grade of deposits mined elsewhere in the world.
+Most of Canada’s reserves are located in the Athabasca Basin of northern Saskatchewan, which hosts the world’s largest high-grade deposits, with grades that are 10 to 100 times greater than the average grade of deposits mined elsewhere in the world.

 Canada’s uranium resources are the fourth largest in the world, after those of Australia, Kazakhstan and Russia.
-As of January 1, 2012, Canada held 490,000 tonnes or 9 per cent of the world’s total uranium known resources recoverable at a uranium price of $100 per kilogram.
+As of January 1, 2017, Canada held 514,000 tonnes or 8 per cent of the world’s total uranium known resources recoverable at a uranium price of US $130 per kilogram.
 At higher prices, additional uranium deposits would be deemed economically recoverable, thereby increasing Canada’s uranium resources.

 At current production levels, the known uranium deposits will last more than 40 years.
 However, geological evidence points to the existence of significant undiscovered deposits.

-Canada is the world’s second largest producer of uranium, with about 15% of total world production.
-In 2013, Canada produced 9,331.5 tonnes of uranium valued at approximately $1.2 billion.
+Canada is the world’s second largest producer of uranium, with about 13% of total world production.
+In 2018, Canada produced 6,996 tonnes of uranium valued at approximately $800 million.

 The world’s largest and Canada’s only uranium refinery is located at Blind River, Ontario, where uranium ore concentrates from Canada and abroad are refined to produce uranium trioxide.
 This product is shipped to a conversion facility in Port Hope, Ontario, which produces uranium hexafluoride and also produces the world’s only commercial supply of fuel-grade natural uranium dioxide.
 Uranium hexafluoride is exported to produce enriched uranium fuel for light-water reactors in the United States and elsewhere.
-Uranium dioxide is shipped to fuel fabrication facilities in Port Hope, Toronto and Peterborough, Ontario, to produce natural uranium fuel for CANDU reactors in Canada and abroad.
+Uranium dioxide is shipped to fuel fabrication facilities in Port Hope, Toronto and Peterborough, Ontario, to produce natural uranium fuel for CANDU reactors.

 Exports and Domestic Consumption

 Approximately 85 per cent of Canada’s uranium production is exported.
-In 2013, the value of Canadian-origin uranium exports amounted to approximately $1 billion.
+In 2018, the value of Canadian-origin uranium exports amounted to approximately $600 million.
 Exports are chiefly to the United States, Europe and Asia.

 The remaining uranium is used to fuel domestic CANDU reactors, which currently supply about 15% of the electricity used in Canada.
 Of the 19 operating CANDU reactors in Canada, 18 are located in Ontario and one is in New Brunswick.